 Application Process: Applicants must provide copies of their most recent tax returns, pay stubs, and a letter from their doctor recommending IVF as medically necessary.
 Awardees will partner with INCIID and agree to a small fundraising requirement ($55 for a bronze-level membership).
-INCIID reviews scholarships monthly.
-Deadlines are the last business day of each month.
+It can take 6-10 months for INCIID to review and process your application.

 The Angels of Hope Foundation